factory51/gig/task_2/README.md

 sudo ./data-node-setup.sh
 ```

-These steps should be performed on each Data node in your enviroment.
+These steps should be performed on each Data node in your environment.

 ### SQL Node Installation